-Among these funds, Renaissance Technologies held the most valuable stake in The Progressive Corporation (NYSE:PGR), which was worth $388 million at the end of the third quarter.
-On the second spot was Eminence Capital which amassed $175.2 million worth of shares.
-Citadel Investment Group, AQR Capital Management, and D E Shaw were also very fond of the stock, becoming one of the largest hedge fund holders of the company.
-In terms of the portfolio weights assigned to each position Steel Canyon Capital allocated the biggest weight to The Progressive Corporation (NYSE:PGR), around 9.41% of its 13F portfolio.
-Brave Warrior Capital is also relatively very bullish on the stock, dishing out 6.6 percent of its 13F equity portfolio to PGR.
+The largest stake in The Progressive Corporation (NYSE:PGR) was held by Brave Warrior Capital, which reported holding $230.6 million worth of stock at the end of June.
+It was followed by AQR Capital Management with a $173.7 million position.
+Other investors bullish on the company included GQG Partners, Abrams Bison Investments, and BloombergSen.
+In terms of the portfolio weights assigned to each position Abrams Bison Investments allocated the biggest weight to The Progressive Corporation (NYSE:PGR), around 9.15% of its 13F portfolio.
+Brave Warrior Capital is also relatively very bullish on the stock, earmarking 7.92 percent of its 13F equity portfolio to PGR.

-Due to the fact that The Progressive Corporation (NYSE:PGR) has witnessed falling interest from hedge fund managers, logic holds that there is a sect of hedge funds that slashed their positions entirely last quarter.
-Intriguingly, Andreas Halvorsen’s Viking Global dumped the biggest investment of all the hedgies watched by Insider Monkey, valued at an estimated $53.6 million in stock, and Jacob Doft’s Highline Capital Management was right behind this move, as the fund dumped about $37.5 million worth.
-These bearish behaviors are important to note, as aggregate hedge fund interest fell by 5 funds last quarter.
+Judging by the fact that The Progressive Corporation (NYSE:PGR) has experienced falling interest from the smart money, it’s easy to see that there lies a certain “tier” of hedgies who were dropping their positions entirely last quarter.
+Interestingly, Dmitry Balyasny’s Balyasny Asset Management cut the largest investment of the 750 funds watched by Insider Monkey, worth close to $30 million in stock, and Gregg Moskowitz’s Interval Partners was right behind this move, as the fund cut about $10.7 million worth.
+These bearish behaviors are interesting, as aggregate hedge fund interest fell by 1 funds last quarter.

 |Ticker||No of HFs with positions||Total Value of HF Positions (x1000)||Change in HF Position|